Feb 15, 2022

 • What are your thoughts on working overtime?

 The reframed questions remove the leading statements to help avoid agreeable answers.
-The first example promotes breakfast as the most preferred meal and makes it easy for the respondent to say ‘yes.’
+The first example promotes breakfast as the most preferred meal and makes it easy for the respondent to say ‘yes'.
 The second question shares a belief that is apparently held by the group's majority, which may make it difficult for the respondent to disagree because people want to appear socially desirable to others.

 3. Coercive leading questions

 These questions begin with a seemingly factual statement and then ask you to confirm if it's the truth.
 These are the types of questions you will often see in legal interrogations.
-For example, questions related to whereabouts, such as ‘You were at the grocery store at 8 PM that evening, so you most likely saw the robber, right?’.
+For example, questions related to whereabouts, such as "You were at the grocery store at 8 PM that evening, so you most likely saw the robber, right?".

-Other examples of coercive questions:
+Examples of coercive leading questions:

 • We can see that the last time you logged into your profile was on March 7th.
 That’s correct, right?